The Challenger Medal

 Nominations/eligibility

 1.Should be by letter explaining the reasons for nomination, quoting, where appropriate, relevant reference to scientific publications or other contributions.
-Nominations should be submitted by 1st April 2022 (awarded at 2022 Challenger Conference at the Natural History Museum, London, September 2022).
+Nominations should be submitted by 15th April 2024 (awarded at the 2024 Challenger Conference).

 2. A short curriculum vitae of the nominee is required.